Oh no! The orientation of my photo is wrong. If only it were a tiny bit wider or taller!

 Instead of allowing the program to choose what to replicate, you choose.
 To do this, select the Rectangular Marquee Tool from the toolbar.

-Then make a selection over an area you want to replicate.
+Then make a selection over an area you want to duplicate.
 I’m going to grab this strip, taking care not to include the shadow or the edge of the table in the selection.

 Then I’ll copy it to a new layer with Ctrl + J (Command + J).
 Now I hit Ctrl + T (Command + T) to access the Free Transform Tool.